pytorch/tutorials/prototype_source/pt2e_quant_qat_x86_inductor.rst

 To gain a deeper insight into X86InductorQuantizer, please see the tutorial of `PyTorch 2 Export Post Training Quantization with X86 Backend through Inductor <https://pytorch.org/tutorials/prototype/pt2e_quant_ptq_x86_inductor.html>`_.

-The PyTorch 2 Export QAT flow looks like the following—it is similar to the post training quantization (PTQ) flow for the most part:
+The PyTorch 2 Export QAT flow is largely similar to the to the post training quantization (PTQ) flow for the most part:

 .. code:: python